Author: RxISK Medical Team

 - at least 50% of people on an antipsychotic.
 On higher doses, this rises to 80% or more.

 On antidepressants, it is most commonly seen in those drugs that act as serotonin reuptake inhibitors.
-These include SSRIs, SNRIs and most tricyclics.
+These include the selective serotonin reuptake inhibitors (SSRIs), the serotonin-norepinephrine reuptake inhibitors (SNRIs), and most tricyclics.
 However, other antidepressants can also cause it.

 The problem can happen in either patients or healthy volunteers.